Cumberland Posey: Homestead Grays

 In baseball, Posey played with the Homestead Grays in 1911, was manager by 1916, and became owner in the early 1920s.
 In a quarter-century running the team, he built it into one of the powerhouse franchises of black baseball, winning numerous pennants, including nine consecutively from 1937 to 1945.

 In 1910, a group of Homestead steelworkers was organized into one of baseball's greatest clubs by Posey.
 This team, the Homestead Grays, played many locations such as Forbes Field and Griffith Stadium in Washington, D.C.
 The team won eight out of nine Negro National League titles.

-Posey, the principal owner of the Homestead Grays, spent 35 years (1911–1946) in baseball as a player, manager, owner and club official.
-He built a strong barnstorming circuit that made the Grays a perennially powerful and profitable team, one of the best in the East.
+Posey, the principal owner of the Homestead Grays, was a player, manager, owner, and club official for 35 years (1911–1946).
+He established a barnstorming circuit, and the Grays operated as a profitable team in the East.

 Posey began playing baseball for the semi-pro Grays in 1911.
 He soon ended his playing career to become field and business manager.
 He took control of the Grays in 1920 and turned them into a highly successful regional enterprise as an independent team.
 The Grays' strong identity in Pennsylvania and surrounding states enabled them to survive the depths of the Great Depression.